-Changes in the value of property, plant and equipment were due to additions and depreciation as shown in Note 15.
-In the opinion of the Directors, the market value of the Company's properties is not lower than the value shown in the financial statements.
+Movement in property, plant and equipment during the year are shown under Note 15 to the Accounts.
+Changes in the value of property, plant and equipment were due to additions and disposals as shown in Note 15.
+In the opinion of the Directors, the market value of the Company's properties is not lower than the value shown in the audited Financial Statements.